AbdelrahmanRadwan19/Uneeq---Task2/README.md

 # Uneeq-Task2
-This task involves building a movie recommendation system using user-based collaborative filtering to make product recommendations based on user similarity.
+In this task, a recommendation system is implemented using user-based collaborative filtering.
+The algorithm suggests products by identifying similar users with similar product preferences, leveraging historical user data to predict recommendations.
+This collaborative filtering model improves product suggestions based on shared interests.